Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Experiments

 Expert human ``speedcubers" use macro-actions to help them manage the Rubik's cube's highly non-focused actions.
 In speedcubing, the goal is to solve the cube as quickly as possible, without necessarily finding an optimal plan.
 Most speedcubers learn a collection of macro-actions (called ``algorithms'' in Rubik's cube parlance) and then employ a strategy for sequencing those macro-actions to solve the cube.
 Expert macro-actions tend to affect only a small number of state variables, and proper sequencing enables speedcubers to preserve previously-solved parts of the cube while solving the remainder.
 Common solution methods typically involve multiple levels of hierarchical subgoals and produce plans approximately twice as long as optimal.

 As a benchmark, we consider a simplification of the most common expert strategy, where macros are composed of just primitive actions.
-We select a set of six expert macro-actions to perform various complementary types of permutations.\footnote{We use the following expert macro-actions (expressed in standard cube notation \cite{singmaster1981notes}):\\- Swap three corners: $L'\,B\,L\,F'\,L'\,B'\,L\,F$ (see Fig. \ref{fig:cube-expert})\\ - Swap three middle edges: $L'\,R\,U\,U\,R'\,L\,F\,F$\\ - Swap three face edges: $R\,R\,U\,R\,U\,R'\,U'\,R'\,U'\,R'\,U\,R'$\\ - Rotate two corners: $R\,B'\,R'\,U'\,B'\,U\,F\,U'\,B\,U\,R\,B\,R'\,F'$\\ - R-permutation: $F\,F\,R'\,F'\,U'\,F'\,U\,F\,R\,F'\,U\,U\,F\,U\,U\,F'\,U'$\\ - Flip two edges: $L\,R'\,F\,L\,R'\,D\,L\,R'\,B\,L\,R'\,U\,U\,L\,R'\,F\,L\,\\ R'\,D\,L\,R'\,B\,L\,R'$ } We visualize one of these macro-actions, which swaps three corner pieces, in Figure \ref{fig:cube-expert}.
+We select a set of six hand-coded, expert macro-actions to perform various complementary types of permutations.\footnote{ Macro-action sequences are included in Appendix \appref{appendix:expert-macros}{D}. } We visualize one of these macro-actions, which swaps three corner pieces, in Figure \ref{fig:cube-expert}.
 Since our simulator uses a fixed cube orientation, we consider all 96 possible variations of each macro (to account for orientation, mirror-flips, and inverses), resulting in 576 total macros---the same number used for the random macro and focused macro trials.

 In Figure \ref{fig:cube-entanglement}, we plot the effect size and length of each macro, labeled by macro type.
 We can see that the focused macros have significantly smaller effect size than primitive actions or random macros, and begin to approach the effect size of the expert macro-actions.
-We note that our learned macros are somewhat shorter on average than the expert macros, and we suspect that increasing the search budget would result in learning macros with even smaller effects.
+We also note that the focused macros are somewhat shorter on average than the expert macros, and we suspect that increasing the search budget would result in learning macros with even smaller effects.

 In Table \ref{tab:results-by-macro-type} and Figure \ref{fig:cube-planning}, we compare planning with the expert macros against the other macro types and see that while planning with the expert macros is the most efficient, the learned, focused macros are not far behind.
 By contrast, the random macros and primitive actions never solved the problem within the simulation budget.
-We also observed that the average solution length for focused and expert macro-actions is about an order of magnitude longer than typical human speedsolve solutions (378 and 319 primitive actions, respectively, vs. \texttildelow$55$ \cite{speedsolving2019cfop}), which suggests that there are additional insights to be mined from human strategy beyond just learning focused macro-actions.
+We also found that the average solution length for focused and expert macro-actions was about an order of magnitude longer than typical human speedsolve solutions (378 and 319 primitive actions, respectively, vs. \texttildelow$60$ \cite{speedsolving2021cfop}), which suggests that there are additional insights to be mined from human strategy beyond just learning focused macro-actions.